 Skip-the-line tickets are the only sensible way to see the Real Alcazar in Seville and the Seville Cathedral – the largest Gothic church in the world.

-In Cordoba, time-slot reservations are not possible for the Mezquita Cathedral.
+In Cordoba, time-slot reservations are possible for the Mezquita Cathedral.
 Consider taking a tour if time is pressing, or visit early morning when admission is free.
-Seeing the Mezquita on day-trips or stopovers is also a good option.
+Seeing the Mezquita on day trips or stopovers is also a good option.

 Buy Advance Online Tickets for Top Sights in Paris

 Two top sights in Paris for which advance purchase skip-the-line tickets are almost essential are the Eiffel Tower and Louvre Museum.
-Also buy time-slot tickets for the Palace of Versailles, if available.
+Also, buy time-slot tickets for the Palace of Versailles.

 The Louvre recently introduced actual time-slot tickets in addition to regular advance purchase tickets.
-The small surcharge is absolutely worth the time saved.
-Admission to the security queues at the Louvre is currently in the following order: time-slot tickets, other tickets (including the Paris Museum Pass) and lastly visitors without or not requiring tickets.
+Admission to the security queues at the Louvre is currently in the following order: time-slot tickets (including the Paris Museum Pass — make free reservations), other tickets, and lastly visitors without or not requiring tickets.

-The security line queues at the Palace of Versailles are often very long and slow moving.
-Advance purchase tickets at least cut out the need to queue a second time for tickets.
-The Palace of Versailles also introduced time-slot tickets during the year-end holidays 2018 / 2019 and hopefully this will become a permanent feature in future.
-Visitors taking a tour also use a faster group entrance.
+The security line queues at the Palace of Versailles are often very long and slow-moving but time-slot reservations are essential (even if bought at the palace itself).
+Visitors taking a guided tour also use a faster group entrance.
 Inside the palace is often unpleasantly full – try visiting early in the morning or late afternoon.
-The gardens – free except on music and fountain days – are always pleasant and well able to distribute the crowds.
+The gardens – free except on music and fountain days – are always pleasant and large enough to distribute the crowds.

 See also: Paris – Buy Skip-the-Line Tickets for the Eiffel Tower, Louvre and Versailles.